tgweber/breadp/README.md

 * pid: persistent Identifier of the RDP checked
 * msg: string indicating failure or success information (may be empty)

-## Assessments
+## Evaluation
-An assessement orchestrates several checks for an RDP and maps the check results to a score between 0 and 1.
+An evaluation orchestrates several checks for an RDP and maps the check results to a score between 0 and 1.

-An assessement consists of:
+An evaluation consists of:
 * An ID
 * a version
-* a short description describing the assessment criteria (in English)
+* a short description describing the evaluation criteria (in English)
 * A set of checks
-* A set of logs of done assessements
+* A set of logs of done evaluation

 Log fields:
 * start: timestamp (UTC) when the first check started
 * end: timestamp (UTC) when the last check finished
-* assessement: Number between 0 and 1.
-0 is the lowest/worse, 1 the highest/best assessement.
+* evaluation: Number between 0 and 1.
+0 is the lowest/worse, 1 the highest/best evaluation.
-* version: version of the assessment
+* version: version of the evaluation.
 * pid: persistent Identifier of the RDP checked
 * msg: string indicating failure or success information (may be empty)